Asoingbob225/CSC510/proj1/1b1_rag_dify/README.md

-# 1b1-rag
+# 1b1-rag-dify

 ![1b1-dify-workflow](assets/1b1-dify-workflow.png)

 ## Prerequisites

-Please install Dify first.
+- Please install Dify first.
 Refer to the official documentation: [Dify Installation Guide](https://docs.dify.ai/en/getting-started/install-self-hosted/readme)
+- Download and copy the assests file from discord, or you may build one using `download` scripts

 ## Build your knowledge base in Dify